Pouncetail/PhishNet/README.md

 4. Click on Load unpacked
 5. Select downloaded PhishNet-main folder (Do not select the zip file)
 6. It should populate in the list and be added as an extension, will also be turned on by default
+7. You can turn the program off and on, and adding to the list will ensure that these websites will not be blocked by PhishNet

 ## Inspiration
 Many of the people who fall victim to tech support scams, phishing attempts, malware attacks, and identity theft are people who might not be familiar with internet safety.
 These people might click on shady links, be targeted by scam advertisements, or download malware claiming to be legitimate software.
 Because of this, billions of dollars of victims' money is stolen every single year.